 Exploring why the UK left the EU

-In 2016, as a result of right-wing political pressure there was a referendum that asked the people of the UK if they wanted to leave the European Union (EU).
+Brexit: a topic that is confusing and controversial even now, 6 years later.
+It’s easy to forget how it started.
+But back in 2016 – as a result of right-wing political pressure – there was a referendum that asked the people of the UK if they wanted to leave the European Union (EU).
 Overall, 52% voted to leave and 48% voted to stay (remain).
 This became known as Brexit (Britain Exit).

 Nearly three-quarters (72%) of people took part in the referendum, one of the highest proportions ever for the UK.
 In England, 53% chose to leave and 47% chose to remain, although there were noticable differences by region.
-Wales voted to leave (52.5% vs 47.5%).
-In London, nearly all boroughs voted to remain.
-The majority also voted to remain in Scotland (38% vs 62%) and Northern Ireland (44% vs 56%).
+For example, in London, nearly all boroughs voted to remain.
+It was different in Wales where a small majority voted to leave (52.5% vs 47.5%).
+In Scotland, a bigger majority voted to remain (38% vs 62%), with similar results in Northern Ireland (44% vs 56%).

 In general, the people who wanted to stay liked the easy system of trade, study and cooperation that the EU provided.
 The people who wanted to leave had a variety of reasons.
 One reason was feeling that EU immigration was too high, other reasons were feeling that too much money and power was going to the EU.
 It was also possibly an anti-establishment vote by people (particularly among the working class) who felt they had been forgotten by those in power.